2026 GT2 European Series

-The 2026 GT2 European Series Powered by Pirelli is a planned motor racing championship for GT2 cars and will by the 6th running of the GT2 European Series.
+The 2026 GT2 European Series Powered by Pirelli is the 6th season of the GT2 European Series for GT2 cars.
 It is organised by SRO Motorsports Group.
-The championship will be contested over ten races at five rounds held at European circuits in support of GT World Challenge Europe, and the British GT Championship at Circuit de Spa-Francorchamps.
-It is planned to begin in May and end in October.
+The championship will be contested over five rounds, with two races per round, in support of the 2026 GT World Challenge Europe season and the 2026 British GT Championship.
+It started in May of 2026 and will finish in October.